Friday, December 27, 2024

 Zoom

-Saint-James: the pilgrim is traditionally Catholic.
+Saint-James: The saint, a pilgrim, is traditionally Catholic.

 Saint-Paul's relative simplicity characterizes other Parisian building of the time, place des Vosges and pont NeufBecause the powerful, commerce-oriented French middle class resists what it considers exaggeration...

-And because since a new monarchy
+And because since a stronger monarchy

 dominates the economy,

-riches don't have to be dispersed.
+riches don't (yet) have to be dispersed.

 * * *